AlexC0903/UNet/README.md

 # UNet
- UNet Investigation for Semantic Segmentation
+Investigation into UNets for the purpose of Semantic Segmentation